 21st century learning asks us to create new learning experiences and new learning spaces.

 Play a game from the PBS Kids website, and think about the learning experience.
 What are the differences between your perception of the title of the game and the content of the game?
 How might a 21st century learning environment blur the boundaries between exploration, play, fun and learning?
 What kind of spaces will you need to open up opportunities for new learning and making activities?
+Take a look at Settings for Learning New Approaches and explore different types of spaces for learning in new ways.
 What kind of new technologies would you like to see integrated in your school?
 Think about design thinking, research and making.
 Watch Creative Places +Spaces.
 Consider creating a series of new learning spaces with new opportunities for working and creating.